hulthe/tk-pie/README.md

 Most of the actual logic is implemented in `/lib`.

 ### `/schematic`
-Kicad schematics of the keyboard PCBs.
+KiCad schematics of the keyboard PCBs.

 ### `/case`
 3d-printable files of the keyboard case and related plastics.